jwinternheimer/data-blog/content/blog/2022-04-06-understanding-the-new-user-experience-in-buffer/index.markdown

 ## Data Collection
-We'll collect the approximately 1M signups that occurred since January 1, 2021.
+We'll collect over one million signups that occurred since January 1, 2021 with the query below.

 ```r